 5) Moral, ethical, legal and political issues

-Your Scientific Fighting Congress: Knife!
+Your Force Necessary: Knife!
 Training course progression looks like this:

-This courses do not have to be completed in numerical order to progress through the system, As with college courses, your take and complete them as you can.
+This courses about knife self defense and knife combatives do not have to be completed in numerical order to progress through the system, As with college courses, your take and complete them as you can.
 Colleges would prefer you take their programs in order, but it is just impossible to do.
 So, take them as you get the opportunity.